ctechfilmuniversity/workshop_matsha/docs/slides/matsha_ws2223_07_globalillu_slides.md

     * Distribute light particles in scene, then ray tracing
     * Good for spatially focused light effects such as caustics
 * Radiosity
-    * Finite element method: surfaces each divided up into one or more smaller surfaces
+    * Finite element method: surfaces are divided into one or more smaller surfaces
     * Light is simulated between patches based on a view factor
     * Reduces the infinite dimensional rendering equation to a finite number of dimensions
     * Efficient for overall smooth lighting and reflections